Arriving Late to Class or Leaving Early

 This accommodation is for students with disabilities who experience class attendance as a barrier in their classes due to the impact of their disability.
-The accommodation of disability related absences is provided when the student has an appropriate disability-related reason for not being able to meet the class attendance policy.
+The accommodation of health related absences is provided when the student has an appropriate health-related reason for not being able to meet the class attendance policy.

 Use of an assistive listening system such as an FM system.
 Instructors will need to wear a transmitter with a microphone and the student will be wearing a receiver which amplifies the instructor’s voice.

 Canvas captioning is available to students who receive captioning services as part of their DRC accommodations.
 This applies to any course content which is video recorded and posted online (i.e. lectures, lab videos, etc.).

 Please submit your requests at the beginning of each semester or as soon as you finalize your course schedule.
 Processing for captioning requests may take approximately two weeks.

 If you need to cancel or change your request, please email Amanda Jackson at AJackson@ufsa.ufl.edu.